Do you want to learn about the island Barbados? You can find all of the insider information into everything you need to know about Barbados.

 According to the 2010 Barbados Population and Housing Census, the population of Barbados is approximately 280,000 people.

-The Barbadian population is a diverse melting pot of people, the majority of whom are of African descent.
-However, Barbados is also made up of people who are of mixed race, Caucasian or European descent, East Indian, Oriental and Middle Eastern.
+The Barbadian population is a diverse melting pot of individuals, the majority of whom are of African descent.
+However, Barbados is also made up of people who are of mixed race, Caucasian or European ancestry, East Indian, Oriental and Middle Eastern.

-Barbadians are renowned for being very friendly, and with tourism being a major contributor to the economy, it’s obvious that the people of Barbados are this little island’s best kept asset.
+Barbadians are renowned for being very friendly, and with tourism being a major contributor to the economy, it’s evident that the people of Barbados are this little island’s best-kept asset.